-Complete one of the follow Physicians' offices: Please fax for ing options and fax this form bac m back to nursing facility for Change order - DC the original o rder and send: Sig: Nurse's Signature Date Physician's Signature Date medication at the facility's expense per authorization requirements.
-Send prior authorization information to: 1 (Facility Contact) Signature Date Initiate prior authorization only medication at this time. - Initiate the prior authorization pr ocess, but do not dispense the Send prior authorization information to: (Facility Contact) Signature Date
+Complete one of the following Physicians' offices: Please fax form options and fax this form bac back to nursing facility fo Change order - DC the original order er and send: Sig: Nurse's Signature Date Physician's Signature Date Dispense item and initiate prior au medication at the facility's expense pendi Send prior authorization information to: ing approval of the payer's prior authorization requirements.
+Signature Date Initiate prior authorization only - I medication at this time. initiate the prior authorization pr rocess, but do not dispense the Send prior authorization information to: (Facility Contact) Signature Date